Product return reduction has a significant result on your brands' profitability. Let's look at 6 tips that you can apply to prevent eCommerce returns.

-The variables we talked about are more an indicator of success on the digital shelf rather than a goal in themselves.
+The variables we talked about are more an indicator of success on the digital shelf than a goal.

 SiteLucent software continuously crawls eCommerce shop and marketplaces shelves, including amazons', looking through the customer lens to capture anything a shopper can potentially see.

 Why?
 Because product detail pages are full of eCommerce touchpoints that are helpful to monitor for you as a Brand-owner or eCommerce professional.

 We collect data that can help you protect your brand from price wars, be brand-compliant on reseller sites, and be findable and available there where you should be!

 Are you selling your brands' products on multiple online channels, including marketplaces?

 We'd love to show you how your brand and products can: